 How to Serve Baked Nigerian Chin Chin

-Baked Nigerian Chin Chin can be served on its own or with side dishes.
+I love serving the Chin Chin as a snack, appetizer, or side dish.
 You can also enjoy this as cereal by mixing it with Chocolate Almond Milk for a quick breakfast!
+It’s the perfect dish to serve to kids and even adults.

 It is certainly better than buying processed chips.
 If you love it for brunch, then I suggest trying it with the following dishes: